PranavKhadpe/Detecting-usefulness-of-Yelp-Reviews/source/README.md

 This code takes as input predicted.csv and tells you how many were predicted correctly and off by 1,2 so on.
 This enables you to have a clearer idea of where the misclassification is occuring, and if the results are actually useful (which they turn out to be!)

+## gnb_binary.py

+This code runs the gaussian naive bayes classifier for a binary classification of the reviews.
+The accuracy should be around 72%.
+Precision and recall can be calculated from 'predicted.csv'.